eeemerging is run by 8 partners:

 Ghislierimusica is a centre devoted to early music, based in the historic Collegio Ghislieri – a cultural hub in Pavia, Northern Italy, since 1567.
 Its activities include the yearly production of a concert series and two festivals, an internationally active ensemble in residence and a number of host residencies; research focused on Italian sacred music of XVIII century; educational projects such as a student choir and programmes realised in partnership with primary and secondary schools.

-Riga Early Music Centre — Riga, Lithuania
+Riga Early Music Centre — Riga, Latvia

 Riga Early Music Centre brings together and coordinates the musicians involved with early music interpretation, based on historical traditions.